Alielav/GCB_Lavergneetal_2021/README.md

 # Content

-Python code used to generate the figures from Lavergne et al. (accepted) Global Change Biology.
+Python code used to generate the five main Figures from Lavergne et al. (accepted) Global Change Biology.

+The data and model outputs used are available upon request through the NERC JASMIN platform (http://www.jasmin.ac.uk/)

 # Author and contact